tigertiger/pony-keg/README.md

 ------------------------------

 <br/>
-This API & companion MVC app allow users to browse, add to, & update the current animals living at Beast Rescue of the Pacific Northwest.<br/><br />
+This simple web app allows users to pretend to stock beer, and to sell it!
+We've got prices, we've got quantities, we've got all the most fun things about beer!<br/><br />

 ------------------------------
 <p align="center">